 Lions Bay Fund had a record breaking Q1 thanks to the downside protection put in place in anticipation of the market-swinging headlines.
-From the riot-ensuing elections to the Suez Canal blockage, PM Justin Anis how he positioned the Fund to outperform.

 The Lions Bay Fund was up +16.88% in Q1, the Fund’s best ever quarterly performance both on an absolute and relative basis.
 The S&P 500 was +6.16% in what was a highly volatile quarter for equities.

 There are two important factors relating to the Fund’s recent quarter that we want to highlight to our investors.
 The first is that there was not one or two significant outsized gains that drove our performance in Q1.
 To use the parlance of the sporting world, we hit a lot of singles and doubles rather than home runs.
 Our largest single contributor to performance during the quarter was AirBoss of America, responsible for +0.91%, followed by Moelis & Company at +0.54% and JP Morgan at +0.47%.